 in the period in which impairment takes place.

-Investments are classifed into long-term and current investments.
-Long
+Investments are classified into current and non-current investments.

-any, in the value of each long term investment is made to recognise a
+the value of each Non-Current investments is made to recognize a

-term investment is ascertained with reference to its market
+Non-Current investment is ascertained with reference to its market

-value, the investee''s assets and results and the expected cash fows from the
+value, the investee''s assets and results and the expected cash flows

 Inventories are valued at lower of cost and net realisable value.
 Cost

 is computed on weighted average basis and is net of cenvat.
 Finished

 goods and work in progress includes cost of conversion and other costs